 If you picture your ideal life 8 years from now, what are the differences between then and now? e.g for me more time with my family make sure this is on your daily task list too 🙂

-The next part is more personal to me, the kids wake up, they sleep 19:00 – 07:00 thanks to the Save our Sleep method which has worked for us and a lot of our friends too.
-If I am lucky I can sneak another 25 minutes while they slowly come to life with the aid of noise cancelling headphones then family life takes over.
+The next part is more personal to me.
+The kids wake up, they sleep 19:00 – 07:00 thanks to the Save our Sleep method which has worked for us and a lot of our friends too.
+If I am lucky I can sneak another 25 minutes while they slowly come to life.
+But this is with the aid of noise-cancelling headphones.
+Then family life takes over.
 Once everyone knows what they are doing.
 I can normally get another 25 mins in before homeschool starts at 09:30.

-Oh and try not to eat al desko, epsecially as a family, as a foodie company of course we would say this!
-But there is good science to it too, eating in front of a screen will teach both you and your children bad eating habits.
-You learn to eat mindlessly like a zombie, not enjoying each mouthful, not thinking about it and worst of all because you are in passive mode you don’t realise while that you are full so you just carry on mindlessly eating.
-This effect of zombie like eating so you don’t know when you are full and overeat has been accredited to current obesity problems.
+Oh and try not to eat al desko, especially as a family!
+As a foodie company of course we would say this!
+But there is good science to it too.
+Eating in front of a screen will teach both you and your children bad eating habits.
+You learn to eat mindlessly like a zombie.
+Not enjoying each mouthful, not thinking about it and worst of all because you are in the passive mode you don’t realise while that you are full.
+So you just carry on mindlessly eating.
+This effect of zombie-like eating so you don’t know when you are full.